 One particularly famous highland route is the Kjölur Route, also known as Route F35 or Kjalvegur.
 It’s one of the only roads that pass all the way through the interior, so there is no need to turn around and come back the way you came, as is the case for many F roads.
 The Kjölur Route actually passes through a mountain range, weaving around some of the highest points in Iceland and between two glaciers: Langjökull and Hofsjökull.
 F35 is one of the longest roads in Iceland; without stopping, it will take about five hours to drive from start to finish.
 However, you will want to stop many times along the way.

 The highlands can only be accessed via mountain roads, or F roads (F stands for fjall, which means mountain).
 These highland roads are gravel roads, and so for that reason, only 4x4 vehicles are permitted to drive on them.
-Keep this in mind when you rent a car; a two-wheel-drive vehicle will not cut it on F roads.
-Not only is it gravel all the way; on many F roads, there are also river crossings to contend with.
+Keep this in mind when you rent a car; while renting a Jeep or a Land Rover in Iceland might cost you a bit more, a two-wheel-drive vehicle will not cut it on F roads.
+Not only is it gravel all the way; but on many F roads, there are also river crossings to contend with.

 The speed must be kept down and great care must be taken on these routes, and they are not for the inexperienced or faint-hearted.
 Additionally, due to Iceland’s fairly extreme winters, the F roads are only accessible from June to September, and the exact opening dates depend on road conditions.
 Check that your route is open on http://www.road.is/ before leaving for a trip.

 There is so much to see along the route; here are a few favorites: